Who we are

 Please note that you may continue to receive communications for a short period after changing your preferences while our systems are fully updated.
 You may also still receive communication from us if we are required to contact you for contractual or legal purposes.

-If you wish to complain about how POGO has handled your personal data then in the first instance you can make a complaint to the Executive Director via firstname.lastname@example.org.
+If you wish to complain about how POGO has handled your personal data then in the first instance you can make a complaint to the Chief Executive Officer via firstname.lastname@example.org.
 If we are unable to satisfy your concerns, then under the General Data Protection Regulation you have a right to complain to the Information Commissioner’s Office at: Information Governance Department Information Commissioner’s Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF UK URL: https://ico.org.uk/

 Links to other sites